Skip to main content

 If the epics did not appear beneath the Agile Hierarchy Flex item, your generator was probably placed at the top of the structure, instead of beneath the Flex item.
 Select the "Insert issues: issuetype = Epic" row and drag it to beneath the Agile Hierarchy Flex item (see the picture above).

-Next, we need to make sure we don't lose track of any issues that aren't linked to epics yet.
+Next, we need to make sure we don't lose track of any work items that aren't linked to epics yet.
 That's what our second Flex item is for:

-Change the Place the generators on selection to Level below - this will add our issues under the Flex item
+4. Change the Place the generators on selection to Level below - this will add our work items under the Flex item

-Any issues that are not assigned to epics should now appear beneath the second Flex item.
+Any work items that are not assigned to epics should now appear beneath the second Flex item.

-If no issues appear under the Issues without Epics Flex item, make sure the Insert Generator is located in the right location - if not, drag the generator to beneath the Issues without Epics Flex item (see the picture above).
+If no work items appear under the Issues without Epics Flex item, make sure the Insert Generator is located in the right location - if not, drag the generator to beneath the Issues without Epics Flex item (see the picture above).

-Step 6: Assign Issues to Epics / Reassign Issues
+Step 6: Assign Work Items to Epics / Reassign Work Items

-Now that you have all your issues organized and in one place, you can assign issues from the second Flex item to epics, or even reassign issues that already have epics.
+Now that you have all your work items organized and in one place, you can assign work items from the second Flex item to epics, or even reassign work items that already have epics.

-To assign issues in the second Flex item to an epic:
+To assign work items in the second Flex item to an epic:

-Drag the issues to the epic you want to assigned them to.
+• Drag the work items to the epic you want to assigned them to.

-While dragging, hold down the ctrl key - this copies the issue to the new location in the structure.
-Once the issue is copied to the new location, it should disappear from beneath the second Flex item (because now it's assigned to an epic).
+• While dragging, hold down the ctrl key - this copies the work item to the new location in the structure.
+Once the work item is copied to the new location, it should disappear from beneath the second Flex item (because now it's assigned to an epic).

 Don't worry: copying an item in Structure does not make a copy in Jira.

-To reassign issues from one epic to another, simply drag them from beneath their current epic to the new epic.
+To reassign work items from one epic to another, simply drag them from beneath their current epic to the new epic.

-With Structure, you can track all the issues for upcoming releases – even if they're from different projects – and visualize all the data you need to track on a single screen.
+With Structure, you can track all the work items for upcoming releases – even if they're from different projects – and visualize all the data you need to track on a single screen.

 Step 1: Build a Release Management Structure